-I pray for wisdom on a daily basis, All of Scripture encourages me to do so.
+Scripture encourages us to pursue wisdom on a daily basis.
 James puts it bluntly in the first chapter of the book that bears his name.
 Verse five reads,

 If any of you lacks wisdom, he should ask God, who gives generously to all without finding fault, and it will be given to him.

 It doesn’t get any plainer than that.
 Ask for wisdom and God will give it, generously.
 That seems simple enough.
 Yet what I have learned over the years of my spiritual pilgrimage is that this “formula” does not work like a magic genie in a lamp.
 You don’t rub the lamp and make a wish.
 It doesn’t operate like taking an aspirin for a headache.
 You don’t take two tablets and get wisdom in the morning.

 Instead, our text from Joshua gives us a pretty good understanding about how to attain wisdom.
 If the wisdom we want is God’s wisdom, and God has revealed his wisdom to us in and through his Word, then it would behoove us to read, study, mediate upon, pray over, and apply that source of wisdom.

 If we want God’s wisdom to rub off on us and get into our spiritual bloodstreams – into our hearts and minds – then we have to do the hard work of “not letting it depart from us.”
 We will want to “meditate on it day and night.”
 We will “be careful to do according to all that is written in it.”
 Only then will we become prosperous and begin to act wisely.